 In addition to advising and promoting Kids First Health Care clinics, VOIHCE students are advocates for health, wellness, and safety at their schools.
 Each of these schools now have thriving youth advisory boards that have increased Kids First’s ability to provide health care services that meet adolescents’ unique health needs and empower younger generations to become health leaders in their own communities.

 Kids First facilitators lead weekly VOIHCE meetings at each participating school.
 Each year, VOIHCE students choose the topics they want to focus on and create a calendar.
 Then Kids First brings in guest speakers and experts to facilitate learning sessions and conversations around these topics areas and the issues that affect youth the most.
 VOIHCE rolls out campaigns to the rest of their peers at the school based on what they have learned.

-Over the past year, more than 60 VOIHCE members collectively dedicated more than 1,000 hours of time learning about and educating their peers on relevant health topics.
+Over the past year, more than 80 VOIHCE members collectively dedicated nearly 1,000 community service hours through the program.

 What are the benefits of joining VOIHCE?

 VOIHCE participants gain valuable skills in leadership, health management, and advocacy while helping Kids First tailor its school-based health services to the needs of the students at their school.
 VOIHCE helps address everything from bullying and depression to drug use.

 Since the program’s inception, VOIHCE students have effected significant community change, including creating a toolkit that brought healthier food options to their schools and helping pass a comprehensive tobacco policy in the Adams 14 school district.

 “I joined VOIHCE because it’s a good way to help the community.
 I think VOIHCE helps spread positivity to my peers.” –Josie, VOIHCE participant at Adams City High School